top of page

 Like slippery elm, marshmallow root also contains mucilage, which can coat and soothe the throat and stomach, relieving acid reflux.

 While these teas can offer relief, it's important to note that everyone's body reacts differently.
-Some might find that even these teas can trigger acid reflux, especially if consumed in large quantities or too close to bedtime.
+While they may help relieve some, even these teas can trigger acid reflux, especially if consumed in large quantities or too close to bedtime.

 People suffering from acid reflux should avoid teas known to aggravate the condition.
-These teas tend to be ones containing caffeine (like black, green, and white teas).
+These teas tend to contain caffeine (like black, green, and white teas).
 Other teas to avoid are peppermint or spearmint, which can relax the lower esophageal sphincter, allowing stomach acid to escape into the esophagus.

 As with any dietary change, it's a good idea to introduce these teas slowly and monitor how your body responds.
 If you have chronic acid reflux (GERD), consult with a healthcare provider before drinking these teas.